wshare26/cse15l-lab-reports/Lab-Report-1.md

 When using `ls` with a directory, it lists all of the contents (directories and files) that are within the directory.
 In this case it lists all of the contents inside the `lecture1` directory.

-This outpis is not an error because it is listing all of the contents inside the argument (directory).
+This output is not an error because it is listing all of the contents inside the argument (directory).

 ---
 ![image](https://github.com/wshare26/cse15l-lab-reports/assets/156359336/ce34b966-c7ef-4691-b8e4-d3edb6a4dfc4)